 The Facility was designed constructed, passed system performance tests specified by the WPWMA, and thereafter and continuously has been operated under various contracts with the WPWMA for the purposes of (a) recovering and Recycling materials, including glass, metal, wood, cardboard, paper and plastics from Municipal Solid Waste and Construction and Demolition Debris; (b) generating Alternative Daily Cover from fines collected as a result of Processing Municipal Solid Waste and Construction and Demolition Debris; (c) producing Compost from Yard Waste; (d) producing landscaping ground cover and biomass fuel from Wood Waste; (e) purchasing and/or receiving and Processing certain Recyclable Materials from Participating Agencies and members of the public at a Buyback/Dropoff Center; and (f) providing for the safe receipt and disposal of certain Household Hazardous Wastes.

 The WPWMA, after determining that it would be in the best interests of the WPWMA and the Participating Agencies, requested competitive proposals in 2020 from a number of qualified companies for continued operation of the Facility after the term of the WPWMA’s then current contract with its operator expired on June 30, 2022.
 Also, the WPWMA determined that because of the projected increase in delivery of Municipal Solid Waste and Construction and Demolition Debris to the Facility by the Participating Agencies and the need to meet the requirements of SB 1383, the Facility should be modified after June 30, 2022.
 Therefore, the WPWMA (a) hired the services of Contactor as of to prepare a thirty percent (30%) design for the then proposed and envisioned improvements to the Facility that would facilitate its modification, and (b) after an extensive design and competitive procurement process, the WPWMA selected Contractor on November 29, 2021 to operate the Facility from and after July 1, 2022 until June 30, 2032, to develop the final design of the Facility modification and to construct such WPWMA-approved modifications.
-Such decisions of the WPWMA were implemented by the execution and delivery of this new Operating Agreement.
+Such decisions of the WPWMA were implemented by the execution and delivery of a new Operating Agreement between the Parties.

+WPWMA and Contractor, through its predecessor-in-interest, previously amended the Operating Agreement in that certain Addendum #1 and those certain First through Fifth Amendments, (collectively, the “Initial Agreement”).

+WPWMA and Contractor now wish to further amend and restate the Initial Agreement as set forth in this Agreement.

 NOW, THEREFORE, in consideration of the mutual promises, covenants, and conditions contained in this Agreement and for other good and valuable consideration, the Parties agree as follows:

 DEFINITIONS